maximeq/three-js-capsule-geometry/README.md

 Duplication detection is available when THREE.js is set as external.

+To avoid dependancy duplication, make sure you use the "dedupe" option of your bundler for THREE and CapsuleBufferGeometry.

 ### Duplication detection

 This package performs duplication detection (useful for bundlers) by checking against the`THREE` global and assigning itself to it.
 It `THREE` is not defined, no detection will occur.